+This is a medium-sized primitive ant about 8 - 10 mm long.
+They are black, but in sunlight take on a glaucous appearance, which is caused by a fine covering of brown hairs.
 The actual exact identification of this species is difficult as there are 25 subspecies and varieties of D. rugosum recorded, many of which are only differentiated by microscopic details.

-It is a hunter gatherer species that is equally active both day and night.
+It is a hunter-gatherer species that is equally active both day and night.
 Single solitary workers roam tropical forests looking for food, which usually consists of dead insects and to a lesser extent any sweet secretions they can find.
-If a forager discovers food which is too heavy to carry back to its nest alone, it will return to the nest and lead a small group of workers which move in a tandem fashion across the forest floor to the food source.
+If a forager discovers food that is too heavy to carry back to its nest alone, it will return to the nest and lead a small group of workers which move in a tandem fashion across the forest floor to the food source.
 They are very inquisitive and will test any object they encounter for its food potential.

 At intervals the colonies will produce males which are yellowish red with very long antennae - these leave the nest in the early morning and mate with receptive workers from other colonies.